top of page

 Black Pigments of Ancient Artisans

 Black is among the first pigments in the palette of early humans.
 By Paleolithic times, black defines lines, shadows and meaning.
-Black pigment materials are everywhere in the landscape, from magnetite, which can be ground into powder, to burnt bone fragments.
+Black pigment materials include charcoal, burnt bone fragments and inks and dyes like oak galls.

 Black comes from the absence or complete absorption of visible light.
 It's impossible to get a true pure black in nature.
 Most blacks have warm or cool tones.
 The hex codes above are 'official' versions of virtual black.